 With the Belfast, we get the crown shape we’re looking for.
 But more of an exposed brim.
 Stetson’s used a 71% virgin wool/25% cotton/4% cashmere blend material for the cap.
-The Stetson I bought (the wool/cashmere STW212) really is a beautiful cap, so I feel good about recommending their products.
+The Stetson I bought (the wool/cashmere STW212, now sold out) really is a beautiful cap, so I feel good about recommending their products.

 An option from an Iconic British brand that’s been in business since 1662.
 The Bass is missing the multi-panel construction of the Cucinelli.
 But it still has the sleeker shape of the Driver’s cap.
 Material is wool/cashmere blend.
 Lock & Co. does ship to the U.S.A.
 However, you’ll be facing a £20.00 delivery charge.
 Still, that’s a little over half the price of the Cucinelli.
 So let’s keep calling it an “affordable alternative”.
 Plus, they have a Royal Warrant.
 So you’ll be wearing the same brand as English royalty!

 A Quick Note about the importance of hats

 There are some “style purists” that say that flat caps are to be worn only in the colder months.
 Personally, I say to hell with that.
 For three reasons.
 First, a flat cap just looks more stylish than a baseball cap.
 Second, there are plenty of great Driver’s caps out there made from summer weight materials like linen or cotton.
 For example, check the Kangol 507 Tropic ($25.36 to $64.95/£25.00 to £50.95), the Siggi Driving Cap ($15.99/£14.99) or the VOBOOM Driver Cap ($12.99).